SoWhitIs/amazon-vine-analysis/README.md

 (1) Amazon Vine is an invitation-only program by which reviewers are vetted.
 (More information about the Amazon Vine program can be found, [here.]( https://www.amazon.com/gp/vine/help)) This possibly could have an effect how products are “seen” or distributed for review.

 (2) Type of Product: Current analysis, as mentioned, was done on music purchases.
-The use-case that music presents will considerably be different from a product that exist for another purpose, i.e., watch, television, etc.  It is likely the ratio of paid versus un-paid reviews could vary across products.
+The use-case that music presents will considerably be different from a product that exist for another purpose, i.e., watch, television, etc.  Additionally, it is likely the ratio of paid versus un-paid reviews could vary across products.

 #
 #### Author

 _Whitney D. Gardner_